jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

 A distinct meetup2xibo client user will provide secure, limited access to the Xibo API.
-Click the :guilabel:`Add User` button above the users list as shown in :numref:`Figure %s <add-user>`.
+Click the :guilabel:`Add User` button above the users list, as shown in :numref:`Figure %s <add-user>`.

 .. figure:: /images/screenshots/add-user.png